-The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), <as modified by the exemption from consolidation in the Companies Act 2001 ("IFRS as modified by Companies Act 2001") for companies holding a Category 1 Global Business Licence> and comply with Companies Act 2001.
+The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), <as modified by the exemption from consolidation in the Companies Act ("IFRS as modified by Companies Act") for companies holding a Global Business Licence> and comply with Companies Act.

-The preparation of financial statements in conformity with IFRS, as modified by Companies Act 2001, requires the use of certain critical accounting estimates.
+The preparation of financial statements in conformity with IFRS, as modified by Companies Act, requires the use of certain critical accounting estimates.
 It also requires the directors to exercise their judgement in the process of applying the Company's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are described in Note 3.

-The Company suffered a net loss of USD 1,373,831 for the year ended 31 December 2019 (2018: USD 1,583,172) and as at reporting date the Company had a shareholder's deficit of USD 3,089,343 (2018: USD 1,715,512).
+The Company has accumulated loss of USD 2,685,204 for the year ended 31 December 2021 (2020: USD 3,290,914) and as at reporting date the Company had a shareholder's deficit of USD 2,685,101 (2020: USD 1,932,811).
 The Company has received a letter of support from its holding company to enable it to meet its obligations as they fall due.
 Accordingly, the financial statements have been prepared on the going concern basis which assumes that the Company will continue in operational existence for the foreseeable future.